thermistor/capistrano-git_deploy/README.md

 ### Utility methods

-Overwrite currently deployment with what is in the repo.
-This is what is used during deployment.
+Overwrite current deployment with what is in the repo.
+This is what is used by default during deployment:

     cap staging git:reset_hard